 Saxtons River is made up of one zoning district, and the idea of breaking down the village is one that has periodically been brought up for debate among the members of the Rockingham Planning Commission.
 Rockingham Planning-Zoning Administrator Ellen Howard has said the plan was last discussed in 2007, though it was shelved to make room for talking about the town plan, which must be revised every five years.

 Howard previously told the Reformer Saxtons River’s zoning district has "all sorts of uses allowed within it," from single-family homes to enclosed manufacturing.
 She has said the benefits of having multiple zoning districts include making it clear that Main Street is commercial and other areas are more residential.
-She told the Reformer the plan up for discussion would permit a new look at different sorts of uses and decisions over what is appropriate and inappropriate for each zoning district.

 But Noble and LeBlanc object to many aspects of the draft plan and what they perceive as an inability of the public to offer input.
 Noble said he believes Wednesday’s meeting was the first one advertised as regarding the Saxtons River zoning issue.
 He also wanted to know what prompted the discussion to rezone in the first place.